Arsenal transfer news: Emery rubbishes Keylor Navas to Arsenal rumours | Goal.com

 Spanish newspaper Sport had claimed that the Gunners could offer Navas an escape route from Madrid, with the 32-year-old having been demoted to a back-up role behind summer signing from Chelsea Thibaut Courtois.

-The report went has far as suggesting that Emery's side had lodged a €16 million bid and that the player had already said his goodbyes to his Madrid team-mates.
+The report went as far as suggesting that Emery's side had lodged a €16 million (£14m/$18m) bid and that the player had already said his goodbyes to his Madrid team-mates.

 The former PSG boss has denied that is the case, however, and insists that he has not discussed bringing in a new goalkeeper in January.